pyRiemann/pyRiemann-qiskit/paper.md

 ### Direct classification of covariance matrices

-The MDM algorithm [@barachant_multiclass_2012] consists in finding the minimum distance between a trial and a class prototype before labelling the trial with the prototype which is the closest to the trial.
-It is a decision optimization problem that can be solved using Qiskit's QAOA, at condition of 1) it is provided in the form of a docplex model and, 2) it is quadratic, unconstrained and, contains only binary variables.
+The MDM algorithm is a decision optimization problem that can be solved using Qiskit's QAOA, at condition of 1) it is provided in the form of a docplex model and, 2) it is quadratic, unconstrained and, contains only binary variables.

-The MDM algoritm, based on Log-Euclidian metric for example has the following expression [@zhao_convex_2019]:
+For instance, MDM based on Log-Euclidian metric has the following expression [@zhao_convex_2019]:

 $$\arg \min w^{T}Dw - 2 Vec(\log Y) D$$

 with $\sum w_i = 1, w_i >= 0 \forall i$ and $D=[Vec(\log X_1)...Vec(\log X_N)]$, $Y$ being the trial and $X_i$ a class.
+The classes are built during training using the mean covariance matrices, and therefore this approach is compatible with the `fro_mean_convex` method previously introduced.

-The above is a quadratic optimisation problem, however weight in the `w` vector are constrainted continuous variables, thus complicating the use of the `IntegerToBinary` method.
+Note that the equation above is a quadratic optimization problem.
+However, weights in the w vector are constrained continuous variables, thus complicating the use of the IntegerToBinary method.

+In addition, the equation must be solved for each new trial that needs to be classified.
+The complexity of determining the correct weight to minimize the equation varies as a function of the number of classes and the upper bound coefficient which is used for the `IntegerToBinary method` (the higher this coefficient, the higher the complexity).
+While potentially slower, this quantum-optimized version of the MDM algorithm _could_ produce better results, especially in cases where classical computation fails.

 ### Multi-class classifications